 - overall success in the final exam (20% of points)

 Vaccination against tick-borne meningoencephalitis and rabies in Year 1 is a further mandatory condition for enrolment (Rules on vaccination and protection using medicine and protection against the introduction and spread of infectious diseases).

 Selected applicants must provide a medical certificate from a specialist in occupational medicine stating that they are medically fit to perform the work and duties of a Doctor of Veterinary Medicine.

 Criteria for recognition of knowledge and skills acquired prior to enrolment in the programme

 Knowledge and skills acquired prior to enrolment in the programme are not considered as a prerequisite for enrolment and a selection criterion upon restriction of enrolment, however, they may be considered as completed study requirements.
-Decisions on recognition are made in accordance with the University Rules on the Procedure and Criteria for Recognition of Non-Formally Acquired Knowledge and Skills, and by the Student and Student Affairs Commission on the basis of each individual candidate’s application.
+Decisions on recognition are made in accordance with the University Rules on the Procedure and Criteria for Recognition of Non-Formally Acquired Knowledge and Skills, and by the Student Affairs Commission on the basis of each individual candidate’s application.

 Assessment methods are in accordance with the University of Ljubljana Statute and are specified in the curricula.